 If you wish to add a child who is 6 months of age or older to your policy, you'll need to complete a full application form.
-Our underwriting team will assess the application, taking into account any pre-existing conditions the child may have and apply any necessary exclusions.
+Our underwriting team will assess the application.
+They will consider any pre-existing conditions the child may have, and apply any necessary exclusions.

-How long can dependants or whangai stay on my policy?
+How long can dependants stay on my policy?